ankostis/TeslaCrack/README.rst

         unfactor (2nd form):
             Like the `unfactor`, above, but the <mul-db-key> is explicitly given and the method must be one of *ECDH* or *BTC*.
-Use the `ls` or `decrypt` sub-cmds to print unknown "mul" keys; factorize this to get all <prime-factor>.
+Use the `ls` or `decrypt` sub-cmds to print unknown "mul" keys; factorize them to get all <prime-factor>.
         key:
             List or update the internal key-db at `~/.teslacrack.yaml`.
             Without any --fld, --btc, --aes, --master options, it lists matching  <db-key> record(s)